zslhg903/NINA/NINA/Documentation/NINA.md

 ## Tab: Settings

-The Settings tab is the first tab you should visit after you connect all of your equipment to set various settings that affect many aspects of NINA.
+The Settings tab is the first tab you should visit after you connect all of your equipment to set various settings that affect many aspects of N.I.N.A..
 You will find a lot of various settings to adjust here.

 ### General Settings

-The General Settings tab allows you to manage NINA in terms of all general settings.
+The General Settings tab allows you to manage N.I.N.A. in terms of all general settings.
 Settings here affect the whole application.

 ![Settings: General](images/tab-settings-general.png)

 1. **Profiles**
-    - A display of all profiles in NINA
+    - A display of all profiles in N.I.N.A.
     > Name of a profile can be changed by double clicking on the Name field of the profile
 2. **Add or Remove Profile**
     - Those buttons allow you to add new profiles or to delete the currently selected profile